dhsvendsen/MLOps-Project-Detox/reports/README.md

 >
 > Answer:

-When running experiments, we would log the hyperparameters in the config files along with the performance using W&B. Combining W&B and Hydra config files proved somwhat challenging.

-We did not get Hydra and W&B to work in conjunction.
-However, in our personal projects we tracked experiments using W&B by setting a Sweep config over select hyperparameters.
-This can be thought of as running experiments, since we are determening which combination of hyperparameters leads to the best performance and how good this performance is.
-Alternatively, we could also just run training etc. on a specific set of paramters and track how the performance metrics change over epochs etc.
+Our main experiment consisted in doing a W&B sweep over a set of hyperparameters.
+This can be thought of as running experiments, since we are experimentally (using Bayesian optimization) determining which combination of hyperparameters leads to the best performance and how good this performance is.
+The W&B sweep is not directly reproducible, since the code is set up to write to our W&B project.
+However, this can easily be changed.
+Additionally, by showing our W&B report, we are able to document the performance of our model.

+Regarding config files, we list the model hyperparameters in a config.json file which is loaded when training the model.
+This ensures that when training the final model, we can set the optimal hyperparameters identified through the W&B sweep, and then log the training and validation loss again using W&B.

 ### Question 14